Skip to content

 How to Get the Best Value on Timber Windows

-Getting three or more quotes from FENSA-registered specialists can reduce costs by 25–37%; never accept same-day offers or sign contracts at the first meeting.
+Getting three or more quotes from FENSA-registered specialists helps you secure the most competitive price; never accept same-day offers or sign contracts at the first meeting.

 Timber windows are a considered purchase.
 The decisions you make at the specification stage – species, mechanism type, glazing specification, factory vs site-applied coating – determine your costs and maintenance commitments for the next 50+ years.
 Take the time to get this right.